Phonics at Grove Park Primary School

 A session is a daily 20-minute structured lesson, where the children have the opportunity to practice reading and writing.

-‘Letters and Sounds’ is split into 6 phases.
-These are expected to be taught during the following years:
+Our programme is split into 6 phases.
+These are expected to be taught and revisited during the following years:

 Phase 1 – Nursery